-The fact is, any restaurant can set up a dark kitchen and dark kitchens that are already operating can always improve or expand what they’re doing.
+The fact is, any restaurant can set up a dark kitchen (or ghost kitchen, or cloud kitchen or virtual kitchen or whatever the term 'du jour' is) and dark kitchens that are already operating can always improve or expand what they’re doing.
 To help with that, we’ve broken down what we’ve seen the most successful operators doing recently to bring you the most up-to-date advice on delivery platforms, virtual brands and the tech behind it all.

 Delivery on your terms

 Nowadays, the term ‘dark kitchen’ is pretty much synonymous with delivery platforms such as Deliveroo, UberEats or Just Eat.
 These companies have long wanted to associate themselves with the trend, jumping onto the dark kitchen bandwagon several years ago and allowing brands to lease the space as a way of reaching their customer base.
 But these platforms can be expensive.
-For the unaffiliated dark kitchen, commission can be up to 30% and for brands using sites such as Deliveroo Editions, fees go up to 40%.
+For the unaffiliated dark kitchen, commission can be up to 30% and for brands using sites such as Deliveroo Editions (Deliveroo's own cloud kitchens), fees go up to 40%.

 Unfortunately, what these delivery platforms sell is ease and visibility.
 Customers know they can go onto any of their apps and find something for dinner, and, if you’re not listed there, you’re missing out on sales.
 However, that doesn’t mean that they have to be your only source of delivery revenue.